 Chris Hyun comes from a decade of experience in South Asia, focused on water, pollution, culture, religion, and development, particularly in the Ganges River Basin.
-He has been involved with a variety of NGOs, working on income generation, education, watershed management, and river advocacy.
-Though he has a variety of interests in the water sector, Chris has recently completed a project on street-level bureaucracy of irregular water supply in Bangalore, India and is currently focusing on policy and planning of waterborne waste systems in small Indian cities.
-He has an M.A. from UC Berkeley and an M.Sc. from Banaras Hindu University.
-He is currently pursing a Ph.D. from the Energy and Resources Group at UC Berkeley.
-Chris enjoys writing and taking chai breaks with friends.
+He has been involved with a variety of NGOs, working on income generation, capacity building, education, watershed management, and river advocacy.
+Though he has a variety of interests in the WASH sector, Chris has recently completed a project on street-level bureaucracy of intermittent water supply in Bangalore, India and is currently focusing his research at ERG on sanitation planning, capacity building, and technology decision-making in Indian cities.
+He has an M.A. in Energy and Resources from UC Berkeley and an M.Sc. in Environmental Science from Banaras Hindu University.
+He is currently pursuing a Ph.D. from ERG at UC Berkeley.
+Chris enjoys creative writing and chai breaks with friends.

 - A critical perspective of decentralization and decentralized systems of sanitation

 - Policy and technology decision-making in sanitation

 - Risk and sanitation

 - Hyun, Christopher, Alison E. Post, and Isha Ray.
 “Frontline worker compliance with transparency reforms: Barriers posed by family and financial responsibilities.”
 Governance 31.1 (2018): 65-83. https://doi.org/10.1111/gove.12268 (formerly “Why Street Level Bureaucrats Don’t Comply: Insights from the Water Valvemen of Bangalore”)